 2. The 23nd goEast Film Festival will take place in Wiesbaden, Germany, from April 26th–May 2, 2023.
 The festival presents current film productions – feature films, documentaries as well as hybrid formats – from countries in Central and Eastern Europe (*eligible countries see list below) as well as co-productions with decisive contributions from those countries.
 The films will be shown in competition, out of competition and in special programmes.

 3. Films must meet the following criteria for entering the competition:

-* Production year: 2016, 2017 or 2018.
+* Production year: 2022 or 2023.

 4. A selection committee chooses films for competition.
 The selection process will not be public and there is no legal right to enter the competition.

 5. The management of the festival appoints an independent international jury.
 The jury will decide about awards and prices.
 The jury’s decision is final, and the jury does not need to justify their decisions.